The Ultimate Guide to Understanding THC & CBD Ratios

 10:1–25:1

-For those who do not want to experience any type of high but would like the benefits of the entourage effect, go for 10:1 or higher CBD to THC ratio such as an 18:1 or a 25:1
+For those who do not want to experience any type of high but would like the benefits of the entourage effect, go for a 10:1 or higher CBD to THC ratio, such as an 18:1 or a 25:1

 Dr. Glider is a board certified Internal Medicine Specialist.
 He received his Florida Medical Marijuana Physicians Certification in 2017 and was one of the first recommending physicians with DocMJ.
 In addition to medical marijuana recommendations, Dr. Glider continues to practice Internal and Geriatric Medicine in private practice.
 Additionally, he serves as Medical Director for a home health company, supervising and educating staff, as well as supervising an advanced Registered Nurse Practitioners for a transitional care program.